- What is an electronic resource?

 - Do the holdings listed next to the title on the A to Z of Journal Titles say that full text is available for the year/volume you want?
 Sometimes more years than we subscribe to are available on the supplier’s website.

 - Some of our electronic journal subscriptions are only available to access on campus.

 - Do you need a special username/password to access the journal?
-Please ask at the Library Counter.
+Please ask at the Library Information Desk.
 You will need to provide proof that you are a student or member of staff at Bradford College.

 If you cannot access your chosen journal, and cannot see any reason why please email [email protected] providing details of the error message, the details of the journal you were trying to access and your contact details.

 E-books or electronic books are electronic versions of printed books which can be read in full text via the Internet.

 The Library has a growing collection of electronic books which are available from three main providers, Dawsonera, Ebook Central and Safari.
 The Library also subscribes to a number of electronic resources that provide the full text of reference titles (encyclopaedias and dictionaries) and core texts electronically.

 There is an alphabetical list of e-book collections and providers on the Electronic Books web page.

 The easiest way to find and access e-books is to search the Library Catalogue, just like you would for printed books.
 You can search by author, title or keyword.
 You can also limit your search to just e-books by selecting E-books form the Library Site drop down menu.
 If the book is available electronically there will be an icon and the words [electronic resource] will follow the title.
 Click on the link.
 If you are off campus you will need to enter your college username and password and you may also need to look for UK Access Management Federation.
 To access e-books on the Dawsonera platform you will need to enter your college username and password on and off campus.